janglerjoe-commits/LMAgent/README.md

 If Docker is not running, LMAgent falls back to a process-group sandbox with memory and CPU limits.
 A loud warning is printed to the terminal when this happens.
 Start Docker Desktop to restore full isolation.

+> **Note:** The POSIX fallback (macOS/Linux without Docker) uses `RLIMIT_AS` and process groups for resource limiting, but does **not** provide filesystem isolation.
+The agent can only reach outside the workspace through the shell tool if Docker is not active.
+Start Docker Desktop or set `FORCE_DOCKER = True` in `sandboxed_shell.py` for full isolation on POSIX systems.

 ### Requirements

 ```bash